Check out what backpacks volunteers recommend as you backpack Europe,

-Having the right bags for a trip is so important — and we're big fans of avoiding the suitcases and packing up a backpack for those week-long getaways.
-Having a good backpack can make a huge difference during your trip.
+Having the right bags for a trip is so important — and we're big fans of avoiding the suitcases and just packing up a backpack for those week-long getaways.
+Having a good backpack can make a huge difference during your trip (you want one that will last through a few plane and train rides plus one that can fit all of your stuff).
 But with so many options, where do you even start?

 Here's some advice from volunteers who have tried these backpacks out and love them.
 There's some for all budgets and you're sure to find one to fit what you're looking for!

 What Backpacks Do ILP Volunteers Recommend For Traveling Abroad?

 Haley J. took this backpack on her semester abroad and loved how much it could hold, yet still wasn't huge.
 It runs for about $180.00 and you can find it here.
 This is a little more expensive than some of the others, but look around for sales!

 "My backpack is a Fjallraven Friluft with 35 Litre capacity.
 I absolutely love it because it’s designed for women so the frame is a bit smaller and more manageable.
 It’s adjustable in loads of different places so it can get bigger when you need it (or smaller if the airline is giving you trouble).
 I’ve had it for three years and it doesn’t really show any signs of wear so it’s worth the investment.
 I can pack for a 10 day trip in it and not worry about trying to get a rolling suitcase through the cobblestone streets in Europe.
 I bought mine on sale from Moosejaw but if you shop around there are usually deals you can find from at least one retailer. "

 Myra L. likes that her Luzon backpack because it isn't too big to use for shorter trips, but still big enough for longer trips.
 It ranges between $40 and $80 depending on the capacity (and if there is a sale).
 You can get 18L to 24L bags in the Luzon style.